PHILOSOPHY 4 CHILDREN (P4C)

 At Stonebroom Primary & Nursery School, we use the Philosophy for Children (P4C) approach to help our pupils to develop into effective, critical and creative thinkers and to take responsibility for their own learning in a caring and collaborative environment.

-We are one of the latest UK schools to receive a SAPERE Bronze School Award in recognition of our own commitment to the Philosophy for Children (P4C) pedagogy.
+We are one of the latest UK schools to receive a SAPERE Silver School Award in recognition of our own commitment to the Philosophy for Children (P4C) pedagogy.

-The Bronze award is for schools that have made a commitment to P4C as a whole school pedagogy and started on the SAPERE training pathway.
-We are now working towards the Silver School Award.
+The Silver award is for schools that have made a commitment to P4C as a whole school pedagogy and begun to embed P4C into our whole school vision and practice.
+We are now working towards the Gold School Award.

 Our aim is to help our pupils to develop the basic skills and dispositions that will enable them to contribute as responsible citizens of the future.
 Throughout school, we create caring classroom situations where children learn to listen to and respect each other.
 We make links between matters of personal concern such as love, growing up, friendship, bullying and fairness and more general philosophical issues such as change, personal identity, free will, space, time and truth.